shunhongzhang/pyasd/README.md

 ## Code distributions:

 * core: core scripts for spin dynamics simulations
+* mpi: some utilities for parallelization using mpi4py
-* utility: scripts for post-processing, applied to the current code and Spirit
+* utility: some functions for post-processing, analyzing and plotting
-* data_base: some exchange parameters for typical magnetic materials, udner construction
+* data_base: Exchange parameters for some typical magnetic materials
 * examples: some examples to do fast test on the code
+* Scripts: some executables for post-processing, applied to the current code and the Spirit code
 * tests_basic: some testing cases
+* Tests: more testing cases

 ## Installation
 * Fast installation via pypi

 pip install pyasd

 * Download the zip or tarball (tar.gz) of the package
 * unzip the package
 * Run the script
-./compile.sh
+./setup.py install --user

 * To check whether you have successfully install the package, go to the python interactive shell

  import asd.core

+ import asd.mpi

  import asd.utility